tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 The car took a sharp turn, and I almost tumbled off of the seat.

-“It's just a small job, Johnson,” he said, “We’re counting on you.”
+“It's just a small job, J,” he said, “We’re counting on you.”

 It took all my strength to drag myself to the window.